Battle at Fort Utah

-The Battle at Fort Utah (also known as Fort Utah War or Provo War) was a battle between the Timpanogos Tribe and remnants of the Nauvoo Legion at Fort Utah in modern-day Provo, Utah.
-The Timpanogos people initially tolerated the presence of the settlers, and the two groups enjoyed some moments of mutual friendship.
-However, after three Mormons murdered a Timpanogos man called Old Bishop for stealing, the Timpanogos then took around 50 Mormon cattle, settlers in Fort Utah petitioned to go to war with the Timpanogos.
+A group of Timpanogos people responded to the murder by stealing around 50 cattle.
+Settlers in Fort Utah petitioned leaders in Salt Lake City to go to war with the group.
 Isaac Higbee, Parley P. Pratt and Willard Richards convinced Brigham Young to exterminate any Timpanogos hostile to the Mormon settlement.
 Young sent the Nauvoo Legion down with Captain George D. Grant and later sent General Daniel H. Wells to lead the army.
-After the Timpanogos defended themselves from their village and an abandoned cabin, they fled their camp.
-The Mormons pursued the Timpanogos from Chief Old Elk's tribe and any other Timpanogos they found in the valley, killing Timpanogos from Chief Pareyarts or Para-yah (Old Elk)'s tribe.
-The Nauvoo Legion killed some Timpanogos.
+After the Timpanogos defended themselves from within their village and an abandoned cabin, they fled their camp.
+The Mormons pursued the Timpanogos people from Chief Old Elk's tribe and killed any other Timpanogos people they found in the valley.